Distributionally robust self-supervised learning for tabular data: Conclusion and limitation

 \section{Conclusion and limitation}

 Our approach significantly improves model robustness and generalization across diverse subpopulations.
 Extensive experiments validate the effectiveness of our method, making it a promising solution for enhancing fairness and accuracy in tabular model training.
 A key future goal is to extend our framework to handle more complex tabular datasets with high cardinality features.
+Moreover, we aim to integrate causal inference techniques to further mitigate underlying biases(~\cite{ghosh2021propensity, ghosh2021deep, ghosh2023dr, prosperi2021causal}).